Swing Trading Strategies in Forex that Work

 If you are ready to learn about technical analysis in greater detail and rely on it to make profits, swing trading might be better for you.
 However, be aware that you really need to be comfortable with using these tools, especially technical analysis.

 Day traders, on the other hand, rely much more on charting systems, software, and some scalping techniques.
-Swing traders make a profit and incur losses much more slowly than day traders but incurring great losses or making big returns in swing trading strategies is not uncommon either.
+Swing traders make a profit and incur losses much more slowly than day traders but incurring severe losses or making big returns in swing trading strategies is not uncommon either.

 Range Trading

-Range trading is one of the more popular trading approaches.
 This type of trading strategy aims to capitalize on ranging currency pairs that are mostly moving sideways between identified support and resistance levels.

+Traders are looking where the buyers may face challenges during an uptrend i.e., which levels higher than the current market price are likely to function as resistance.
 Conversely, they also look to find support levels that act as a “floor” which prevents the price action from travelling below those levels.
 One of the most popular forms of range trading is rectangle trading.

 Range trading - EUR/USD 4-hour chart (TradingView)

+As you can see in the chart above, the price action is confined for most of the period within a trading range.
 Over a period of two months, the price action touched or came very close to support and resistance levels on eight occasions.
-Only once out of total eight swings did the price action leave and close outside of the rectangle.
+Only once out of a total of eight swings did the price action leave and close outside of the rectangle.

 Therefore, this swing trading Forex strategy is simple: buy the lows and sell the highs.
 Now we will look at how to base your trading setup in range trading.